National Register of Historic Places listings in Hawaii

 This is a list of properties and historic districts in Hawaii listed on the National Register of Historic Places.
-More than 340 listings appear on all but one of Hawaii's main islands (Niihau being the exception) and the Northwestern Islands, and in all of its five counties.
+More than 370 listings appear on all but one of Hawaii's main islands (Niʻihau being the exception) and the Northwestern Islands, and in all of its five counties.
 Included are houses, schools, archeological sites, ships, shipwrecks and various other types of listings.
 These properties and districts are listed by island, beginning at the northwestern end of the chain.

 Current listings by island and county

 The following are approximate tallies of current listings by island and county.
 These counts are based on entries in the National Register Information Database as of April 24, 2008 and new weekly listings posted since then on the National Register of Historic Places web site, all of which list properties simply by county; they are here divided by island for the sake of easier navigation.
 There are frequent additions to the listings and occasional delistings, and the counts here are approximate and not official.
 New entries are added to the official Register on a weekly basis.
 Also, the counts in this table exclude boundary increase and decrease listings which modify the area covered by an existing property or district and which carry a separate National Register reference number.
 The number of NRHP listings on each island are documented by tables in each of the individual island lists, and the number of listings in each county is determined by adding the totals of the islands in that county.
-Kalawao and Maui counties are the sole exception: Kalawao County is a peninsula on Molokai, which is otherwise a part of Maui County.
+Kalawao and Maui counties are the sole exception: Kalawao County is a peninsula on Molokaʻi, which is otherwise a part of Maui County.

 Northwestern Hawaiian Islands

-Many small islands, all uninhabited, lie northwest of Kauai.
-They are included in Honolulu County, despite the vast distance between them and Oahu.
+Many small islands, all uninhabited, lie northwest of Kauaʻi.
+They are included in Honolulu County, despite the vast distance between them and Oʻahu.